 end and open and close on command.

 - Flat This common skylight is simply a flat piece of glass or acrylic in the shape of a square or rectangle.

 - Dome: A domed skylight is similar to a flat skylight except that it is rounded up past the surface of the roof.

 - Tubular Skylights.
-A tubular skylight is a popular choice for narrow hallways, bathrooms and closets.
+This is a popular choice for narrow hallways, bathrooms, and closets.
 A tubular skylight captures sunlight in a tube protruding from the roof.
 Tubular skylights are typically very easy to install, depending on the set-up of your house.

-There are three standard materials that skylights are made of.
+There are three standard materials which are used in skylight installation.
 Your choices may be limited by the type of skylight you choose, so check to see which of the following options are available to you before you make a final decision.

 - Acrylic.
 Acrylic is the most common and economical synthetic glazing available.
 It allows you to choose from a variety of tints, UV resistance levels and between single or double glazed applications.
 Acrylic is used in both the Northern and Southern regions of the United States.